tomBoddaert/post-install/README.md

 This is my personal setup script, designed to work out of the box with Ubuntu.

 It will install:
+ - Caffeine
  - Curl
+ - Discord-ptb
  - Docker
  - Figlet
+ - GIMP
+ - Go
- - Google Chrome (Firefox will be uninstalled)
+ - Google Chrome
+ - Hue lights
- - NVM & Node.js
+ - Node.js
+ - OpenRGB
+ - Rust
- - Vim
+ - Steam
  - VLC
  - VSC (insiders)
+ - Vim
  - Wget
- - Zsh

 Zsh will be setup with antigen, some bundles and the p10k theme, which is setup as per [p10k.zsh](p10k.zsh) for most terminals and [p10k-console.zsh](p10k-console.zsh) for consoles, due to reduced font options.